isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 If the command received by the CA does not include a ``service`` parameter or this list is empty, the CA simply processes this message on its own.
-For example, a ``config-get`` command which includes no service parameter returns the Control Agent's own configuration.
-The ``config-get`` command with a service value "dhcp4" is forwarded to the DHCPv4 server and returns the DHCPv4 server's configuration.
+For example, a :isccmd:`config-get` command which includes no service parameter returns the Control Agent's own configuration.
+The :isccmd:`config-get` command with a service value "dhcp4" is forwarded to the DHCPv4 server and returns the DHCPv4 server's configuration.